By: Carmen Willings

 All students need to be provided with an opportunity to be as literate as they are capable.
 Current legislation and research indicate that teachers must teach every student to read.
 Beginning reading instruction continues to be necessary for older students with developmental disabilities.
 The "No Child Left Behind Act" clearly states that all students must receive this instruction throughout their academic careers.

 It is important as the student advances in years to think about transitioning the focus to functional skills and functional literacy.
-For an older student who is still reading at an emergent or beginning reading level, focus should be on learning environmental print or label associations that is functional and will assist them in becoming as independent as possible.
+For an older student who is still reading at an emergent or beginning reading level, the focus should be on learning environmental print or label associations that is functional and will assist them in becoming as independent as possible.
 For students unable to learn environmental print, a means of communication is important.
 Read more on creating communication symbols on the Individual Schedules and Communication Cards page.